 Comprehensive or Targeted?
 How to Choose the Right Type of Autism Evaluation

-This post breaks down the differences between comprehensive and targeted evaluations and explains why online screening tools should be used with caution.
+This post summarizes the differences between comprehensive and targeted evaluations, explains why online screening tools should be used with caution, and offers evidence-based guidance for choosing the right path for you.

 What’s the Difference Between a Comprehensive and a Targeted Evaluation?